muhammeddilmacc/muhammeddilmacc/README.md

 ### Hi there, I am Muhammed 👋

-### 👨🏻‍💻 &nbsp;About Me

-- ✍️  I’m a Software developer
+I’m a Software developer
-- 🔭  I’m currently working on Nodejs and Mongodb.
+I’m currently working on Nodejs and Mongodb.
-- 💡  I like to explore new technologies and develop software solutions.
+I like to explore new technologies and develop software solutions.
-- 🎓  I’m currently studying Computer Science at the Işık university in Istanbul Turkey.
+I’m currently studying Computer Science at the Işık university in Istanbul Turkey.
-- ✉️  You can send me an email at muhammeddilmacc@gmail.com !
+You can send me an email at muhammeddilmacc@gmail.com !
 I'll try to respond as soon as I can.
-- 📄  Please have a look at my [Resume](https://drive.google.com/file/) for more details about me.
+Please have a look at my [Resume](https://drive.google.com/file/) for more details about me.
 I'm open to feedback and suggestions!

 ---